 The France-Canada Maritime Boundary Dispute

 During the 1980s, a dispute developed between Canada and France over the precise definition of the maritime boundary between their respective territories in the region.
-This dispute was generated in part by overlapping claims to the sea bottom and the mineral resources, such as oil, thought to found on or under the sea-floor.
+This dispute was generated in part by overlapping claims to the sea bottom and the mineral resources, such as oil, thought to be found on or under the sea-floor.

 Beginning in 1966, both countries began issuing permits to explore for oil and gas on and around the St. Pierre Bank.
 In 1967 France and Canada agreed to a moratorium on exploration until ownership of the resources was resolved, but continuing arguments were generated by Canadian and French efforts to claim ever-expanding exclusive fishing zones.
 Canada declared a 12 nautical mile (n mi) territorial limit late in 1970, and France followed suit in 1971.
 This meant that their territorial sea claims overlapped in the Burin Peninsula area and impinged upon fishing rights defined by the several treaties signed between 1713 and 1904.